INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ### sample, instance, observation

-a data point in a dataset.
+A data point in a dataset.

 In the 2d data matrix, a sample is a row.